-- 1 .
-Which year are you in, and what is your major?
-Bechange Student 2 .
-Rate your knowledge about Java language. (a) Never used it. (b) Beginner (e.g. have taken an introductory course) (c) Medium (e.g. have done some small projects with Java) (d) Proficient (e.g. have experience in developing real-life programs with Java) 3 .
+1. Which year are you in, and what is your major?
+Year 4.
+Mathematics 2.
+Rate your knowledge about Java language. (a) Never used it. (b) Beginner (e.g. have taken an introductory course) (c) Medium (e.g. have done some small projects with Java) (d) Proficient (e.g. have experience in developing real-life programs with Java) 3.
 What programming language are you most skillful at?
-C 4 .
-Rate your knowledge about the language you answered above if it is different from . (a) Never used it. (b) Beginner (e.g. have taken an introductory course) (c) Medium (e.g. have done some small projects with it) (d) Proficient (e.g. have experience in developing real-life programs with it) 5.
-Select the ways you specify your program (multiple answers possible). ((a) I write comments that explain my program. (b) I write assert statements to express my assumption. (c) I write formal specification.
-6. Rate your knowledge about program contract. ((a) Never heard of it. (b) Heard of it, but has not used it. (c) Have written some program contracts.
-7. Rate your knowledge about JML (Java Modeling Language). ((a) Never heard of it before this course.
-1 (b) Heard of it, but has not used it.
+Majoshy Pytho.
+4. Rate your knowledge about the language you answered above if it is different from Java (a) Never used it. (b) Beginner (e.g. have taken an introductory course) (Medium (e.g. have done some small projects with it) (d) Proficient (e.g. have experience in developing real-life programs with it) 5.
+Select the ways you specify your program (multiple answers possible).
+(3) I write comments that explain my program. (b) I write assert statements to express my assumption. (c) I write formal specification.
+6. Rate your knowledge about program contract. (a) Never heard of it.
+(A) Heard of it, but has not used it. (c) Have written some program contracts.
+7. Rate your knowledge about JML (Java Modeling Language). (%) Never heard of it before this course. (b) Heard of it, but has not used it. (c) Have used it.